wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/3-delegation-warnings-limits-functions.md

 ```

 Even though Products and Suppliers may be delegable data sources and
-LookUp is a delegable function, the AddColumns function isn't
+LookUp is a delegable function, the AddColumns function is partially
 delegable.
 The result of the entire formula will be limited to the first
 portion of the Products data source.

 Because the LookUp function and its data source are delegable, a match
 for Suppliers can be found anywhere in the data source, even if it\'s
 large.
 A potential downside is that LookUp will make separate calls to
-the data source for each of those first records in Products, causing a
-lot of chatter on the network.
+the data source for each of those first records in Products, causing much chatter on the network.
 If Suppliers is small enough and doesn't
 change often, you could cache the data source in your app with a Collect
 call when the app starts (using OnVisible on the opening screen) and do
 the LookUp to it instead.